Money Burning Improves Mediated Communication: Omitted Proofs

-\textbf{Sender's optmality and payoff equivalence:} To show Sender's optimality and the payoff equivalence, it is sufficient to show that the expected payoffs of type $\theta$ Sender under both assessments are the same.
+\textbf{Sender's optimality and payoff-equivalence for the Sender.} To show Sender's optimality and Sender's payoff-equivalence, it is sufficient to show that the expected payoffs of type $\theta$ Sender under both assessments are the same.
 The expected payoff of type $\theta$ Sender under the assessment $(\sigma,\alpha,\mu)$ is

 The expected payoff of type $\theta$ Sender under the assessment $(\sigma^*,\alpha^*,\mu^*)$ is